Connaker/Connaker/README.md

 Hello! :wave:

 I'm Mike Connaker - I am a Site Reliability Engineer living in the US.
 I've spent most of my career as an IT guru in the Information Technology.
-I have worked in various fields, including by not limited to networking, systems administration and desktop administration.
-Over the last few years, I have shifted to utlizing cloud technologies and
-CI/CD, IaC and scripting.
-I specialize in AWS.
+I have worked in various fields, including networking, systems administration and desktop administration.
+Over the last few years, I have shifted to utlizing cloud technologies, CI/CD, IaC and scripting.
+I specialize in AWS and have some Azure Cloud experience.

 <h3> :mega: Find me elsewhere </h3>